 - Supported accommodation;

 - Assistance to access medical services (including mental health services);

 - Orientation to their local community – shopping, public transport, recreational activities, religious venues, pharmacies, childcare, money management etc;

 - Assistance in the form of guidance or education with regards to sourcing long-term accommodation;

-- Assistance with essential registration e.g. schools; banks; Transperth etc.
+- Assistance with essential registrations e.g. schools; banks; Transperth etc;

-- Regular client welfare checks and liaising with DIBP for services that clients may require for maintaining their well-being
+- Regular client welfare checks and liaising with Department of Home Affairs for services that clients may require to maintain their well-being;